* Bottle label may be different than above.

 Martell is a brandy producer known for its elegant soft brandies.
 It is an internationally successful brand considered the oldest in the region.
 The portfolio includes about two dozen different lines from VS to XO, as well as vintage expressions.
 VS, originally called Trois Étoiles (Three Stars), is a staple product and is mainly used in long drinks and cocktails.
 Martell's flagship brandy has historically been Cordon Bleu, served on Concorde Airlines and Orient Express.
 Martell also produces a number of superpremium cognacs, including Jean Martell's current flagship L'Or.
 The company was founded in 1715 by Jean Martell, an Englishman from Jersey.
 The business began to grow rapidly and, in the 1780s, the first deliveries to America were made.
 It is currently owned by Pernod Ricard, which grows grapes from across the Cognac region.
 The brand has a special association with Borderies, the smallest of the Cognac Crews.
 The Ugni Blanc grape, grown here in silica-clay soils, is known for its floral aromas and is considered the main source of the elegant and sophisticated style of the best cognacs in this line. wines from which all deposits and impurities have been removed.
 These wines are distilled in traditional copper stills.
 Tronse Forest fine grain oak barrels are used for aging, with the proportions of new wood and toast levels varying by range.
 Once brandy distillates have reached their potential in wood, they are placed in glass hemispheres to wait for mixing under neutral conditions.

 Get this item delivered via FedEx.
-Learn more.
+Where do we ship?

 13 in stock

 Dalewayward Verified Buyer